JuniorDesign/gt-scribe/README.md

 4. Run `python3 serve.py`
 5. If it prompts you about accepting any incoming connections, be sure to allow it.
 6. In your Internet browser, navigate to `localhost:5000` to see the rendered index page.
 7. For working with the database, we recommend you download DB Browser for SQLite, which can be found [here](http://sqlitebrowser.org/).
 In the SQLite Browser, open the database (`temp.db`, inside the `data` folder) to view and directly edit its contents.
 Be sure to select "Write Changes" to save changes.
+If the script does not work, try manually making the `data` folder first, then running the script

 **This readme is dynamic and frequently undergoes changes.**